box-project/box/doc/configuration.md

 If the main file starts with a shebang line (`#!`), it will be automatically removed (the shebang line goes in the [stub][stub] for a PHAR and is configured by the [shebang][shebang] setting).

+## Permissions (`chmod`)

+The chmod (`string`|`null`) setting is used to change the file permissions of the newly built PHAR.
+The string contains an octal value e.g. `0750`.
+By default the permissions of the created PHAR are unchanged so it should be `0644`.

+Check the following [link](https://secure.php.net/manual/en/function.chmod.php) for more on the possible values.

 ## Including files